snimu/blog/contents/modded-nanogpt-x0/article.md

 ![Validation losses over time, seconds 1400-1550](images/val_loss-time-1400-1550.png)

 What immediately jumps out is that beyond two additional embeddings, the performance per time-step degrades quickly.
 And even before that, the baseline is clearly the best throughout the majority of training.
-However, toward the very end, two runs with added embeddings seem to actually be better: x01 and x02.
-The differences are tiny though, and I chalk them up to random chance.
+However, toward the very end, two runs with added embeddings seemed to actually be better: x01 and x02.
+The differences are tiny though, and I chalked them up to random chance; still, this is what led me to perform the further experiments that led to my record.

 Below, I will try to determine how the model uses the additional embedding to improve its per-step (and, depending on the flag, per-time-step) performance.